vesko-vujovic/vesko-vujovic.github.io/content/posts/duckdb-in-postgres.md

 # DuckDB Inside Postgres: The Unlikely Duo Supercharging Analytics

 If you work in data engineering, you know that the field moves at a dizzying pace.
-New tools and technologies seem to pop up daily, each promising to revolutionize how we store, process and analyze data.
+New tools and technologies seem to pop up daily, each promising to revolutionize how we store, process, and analyze data.
 Amidst this constant change, two names have remained stalwarts: Postgres, the tried-and-true relational database, and DuckDB, the talented new kid on the block for analytics workloads.

-But what if I told you that these two data powerhouses could work together - not just side by side, but DuckDB *inside* Postgres?
-Sounds wild, right?
+But what if I told you that these two data powerhouses could work together - not just side by side, but **DuckDB *inside* Postgres?** Sounds wild, right?
 Let's explore what this dynamic duo can do.

 ## Why DuckDB and Postgres Are a Match Made in Data Heaven